uhlryk/angular-dynamic-number/README.md

 If true then number has thousand separator.

+**num-thousand-sep**:

+Set thousand separator (dot or comma or space) (enable if num-thousand = true, by default if num-sep equal dot then thousand separator is comma).
+If you want to set separator as space remember that angular by default trim spaces.
+You can as value set "{{' '}}"

 ## Custom strategies

 There are multiple options for configuration each input.
 If you don't like write each time same options, there is for you custom strategies.